kaizen-ai/kaizenflow/documentation/notes/code_style.md

 ## Inline comments

-- In general we prefer to avoid comments on the same line as code since they require extra maintenance (e.g., when the line becomes too long)
+- In general we prefer to avoid writing comments on the same line as code since they require extra maintenance (e.g., when the line becomes too long)
     - **Bad**
         ```python
         print("hello world")      # Introduce yourself.